quamen/ruby.org.au/pages/articles.html.md

 ## What have we done for the conference?

 * We emailed female speakers, from within the industry and related industries and invited them to speak.
-Out of the women Josh Price or I contacted, five said yes, out of which three then cancelled.
+Out of the women Josh Price or I approached, five said yes, out of which three then cancelled.
 And the majority of the others turned down our invitation.
 * We offered to cover travel expenses to speakers.
 * We offered student discounted tickets.
 These were also offered to General Assembly alumni.
 * We offered scholarship tickets.
 * We asked the speakers to sign an agreement, stating their responsibility to adhere to the Code of Conduct.
 * We developed and offered the world's first free Rails Girls Next workshop, and offered the attendees the option to purchase a ticket at student prices, whether they are students or not.
+* We included beginner level talk options.
+* We offered shirts in both man and female cuts.
+* We catered for special dietary requirements and allergies.
+* We opened up the speakers dinner to be inclusive to anyone who wanted to join.
+The dinner cost was subsidised by Ruby Australia and did not include alcoholic beverages by default.
+We also organised Luna Park rides as an non-alcohol centered activity.

 On the topic of child care, I had seen it addressed at another conference recently, so I investigated.
 Unfortunately, the timing was too close to be able to offer it or to be utilised at scale this time around.
 We did however accommodate a recent new mother, who brought her newborn son to the conference.

 ## Things we could have done and should be done next time

-* Invite more women to speak.
+* Personally invite more diverse speakers.
+Research the topic and review the list provided in the closing keynote.
+* Allow the option to submit talks that is not public.
+* Plan for curated content and be open and transparent about the process of talk selection.
+* Describe what is provided to accepted speakers.
+* Consider available resources to help first time speakers.
 * Introduced the Code of Conduct at the beginning of the conference and explained how to act in case of concerns.
 * The conference website should have included a name and contact details for the people to contact in the case of something happening.
 * Child care facilities.